 "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury..." — Amendment V, U.S. Constitution.

-While remedies for specific threats to our society—such as body-cameras, police training, diversity and other much talked about improvements—are important programs for dealing with serious abuses of power, it is our grand jury system which brings the local community into the conversation about what constitutes appropriate policy and roles for protecting the lives and well-being of citizens.
+While remedies for specific threats to our society—body-cameras, police training, diversity and other much talked about improvements—are important programs for dealing with serious abuses of power, it is our grand jury system which brings the local community into the conversation about what constitutes appropriate policy and roles for protecting the lives and well-being of citizens.

-Without such an instrument at hand, there were really only two options for a society when things tended to get out of control. there was brute force and oppression on the one side, and pitchforks and torches on the other.
+Without such an instrument at hand, there were really only two other options for a society when things tended to get out of control.
+There was brute force and oppression on the one side; pitchforks and torches on the other.
 More often than not the worst moments, at least for citizens at large, were the result of these two forces squaring off against each other.

 [It is for that reason, and to lift a little of the mystery surrounding our grand juries, The Sacramento Z is planning a series of articles for the coming months on many aspects of the American grand jury system; what it was really intended to do and why it isn't doing that anymore.- eds]